Who we are

 The Hope Connection is a diverse team of therapists dedicated to supporting individuals, couples, families, children, and groups in building healthier, more connected lives.
 We integrate evidence-based modalities—including CBT, DBT, Play Therapy, Emotion-Focused Therapy, and Sand Tray—to explore relational dynamics, behavioral patterns, and limiting beliefs that may hinder personal growth.

-Our mission includes providing culturally responsive care and outreach to diverse communities, including LGBTQ+ populations, through tailored therapeutic and educational services in the Portland and Newberg areas.
+The Hope Connection was founded in Portland in 2013 and expanded to Newberg in 2016.
+Our mission includes providing culturally responsive care and outreach to diverse communities, including LGBTQ+ populations, through tailored therapeutic and educational services.

-• Shari holds a Master of Arts in Marriage and Family Therapy from George Fox University and brings over three decades of personal and professional experience to her work with children, families, and couples.
+Shari holds a Master of Arts in Marriage and Family Therapy from George Fox University and brings over three decades of personal and professional experience to her work with children, families, and couples.
 As a mother of three and married for 38 years, Shari draws on her lived experience to offer empathy, insight, and practical support to her clients.

 Shari enjoys working with individuals, couples & families supporting clients through challenges related to relationships, emotional regulation, and past trauma.
 Certified in EMDR (Eye Movement Desensitization and Reprocessing), Shari integrates evidence-based techniques to help clients heal from distressing experiences and build healthier, more connected lives.
 Her approach is compassionate, collaborative, and rooted in deep respect for each client’s unique journey.